colloquet/colloquet.github.io/_posts/2014-05-25-how-to-generate-generic-menu-icon.md

 A slide menu or drawer is very common amongst mobilised websites, the most commonly used one must be the 3 parallel bars.
 I know 3 different ways to generate one:

 #### Using HTML entity
-Turns out there is a handy litre HTML entity for that!
+Turns out there is a handy little HTML entity for that!

 {% highlight HTML %}
 &#9776;